technative-academy/mixtape-magic-api/README.md

 More detailed information, including example request/response JSON and HTTP status codes, can be found in the [API Documentation](https://github.com/technative-academy/mixtape-magic-api/blob/main/docs/api.md).

 ## Database

+The PostgreSQL database contains the following tables:

+- `users`
+- `playlists`
+- `songs`

+More detailed information about the database, including the SQL used to create the tables and example SQL queries, can be found in the [Database Documentation](https://github.com/technative-academy/mixtape-magic-api/blob/main/docs/db.md).

 ## Using this repository